Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/code-snippets/mute-myself.md

 # Mute myself in a Call

-In this Code Snippet you will see how to mute a Call.
+In this code snippet you will see how to mute a Call.

 ## Example